 - Quantity limitation: If the available stock is limited, people automatically see the reward as valuable.
 Plus, customers race against each other because early birds get the worm.

 - Limitation by status: You can also segment your audience based on relevancy and spend value, giving special access to affluent buyers.

 Offering limited rewards from time to time keeps members on their toes, and they’ll frequently visit your page or check your social media feed for news.
-Use this to create some buzz around your loyalty program!
+Use this to create some buzz around your loyalty program system!

-Never show all your tricks the audience.
+Never show all your tricks to the audience.
 Variety is the spice of life, and people go crazy for perks and benefits that are accessible for a selected few.
-This will add a hint of mystery to your loyalty program, keeping the engagement level high at all times.
+This will enhance point-based rewards program as well, keeping the engagement level high at all times.

 The possibilities are endless, but here are some ideas for starters:

 - Design a tier system with mystery rewards.
 Reaching higher levels unlocks special gifts (in medium or low value, depending on the member’s spending volume), but someone has to reach that rank in order to ‘unwrap’ their present.

 - Introduce Surprise & Delight Mechanisms — e.g. birthday campaigns — where members receive an annual gift, custom-tailored to their taste.
 Again, gamified profiling can be a great aid in executing this idea.

 - Monthly surprise boxes, with randomized goodies in them.
 Customers need to subscribe to the service, but in exchange receive a package with products based around a specific theme.
 Just look at how Loot Crate does it!